HefnySco/andruav_ap_wiki/source/andruav-geo-fencing.rst

         :align: center
         :alt: Mission Planner

-you can export each mission plan as a file to be uploaded from :ref:`andruav-web-client`.
+you can export each mission plan as a file to be uploaded from :ref:`webclient-whatis`.
 Geo-Fences on the other side are saves for all the group in the system database.
 Geo-Fences will be active each time Andruav Mobile starts until it is deleted by `Geo-Fence editor <https://cloud.ardupilot.org:8001/mapeditor.html>`_ .